UPDATED: Faculty writes letter with budget concerns to Board of Trustees - Webster Journal

 “After several years of seeing Webster University in a downward spiral, the Faculty Senate had to finally voice the communities concerns,” Green said.
 “I can tell you it was not taken lightly, nor was it a knee jerk reaction.”

 The letter also mentions the decline in the net cash flow provided by or used in operating activities.
-The net cash flow has been declining since the academic year 2012-2013 and reached negative $542 thousand in the 2016-2017 academic year.
+The net cash flow has been declining since the academic year 2012-2013 and reached negative $541,865 in the 2016-2017 academic year.

 “The ongoing operating deficits have reduced Webster’s liquidity and, if not addressed, may lead to insolvency … Operating deficits and negative cash flows must stop if Webster is to survive, much less prosper,” the letter read.